neurodata/neurodata.io/content/guides/access.md

 ---
-$title@: Data Access
+$title@: Data access
-options: #for creating the header links
-- name: ndwebtools
-  link: ndwebtools
-- name: ndviz
-  link: ndviz
-- name: ndex
-  link: ndex
-- name: intern
-  link: intern
+$order: 1
 ---

+[TOC]

+This document explains how to access/download data hosted by NeuroData.
 [Data](https://neurodata.io/data) are publicly available.
 NeuroData utilizes the [BOSS](https://api.boss.neurodata.io), co-developed with [JHU-APL](https://github.com/jhuapl-boss/), as a data store.
-This document explains how to access this data.

-BOSS has the following hierarchical organization:
+We also selectively host small datasets on S3 for fast data visualization in neuroglancer.
+For that, see our guide on the [precomputed format]([url('/content/guides/boss-to-precompute')]).

+### Boss hierarchy

 1. **Collection:** typically either the name of the lab PI or the person who collected the data
 2. **Experiment:** within this level, data share a common voxel extent and voxel size.
 Often synonymous with actual experiments.